sasq64/bass/docs/META.md

 ## `!section`

-1. `!section <name>, <start> [, <flags>] [ { <statements...> } ]`
+1. `!section <name>, <start> [,<options>] [ { <statements...> } ]`
-2. `!section <name> [ { <statements...> } ]`
+2. `!section <name>, in=<parent> [,<options>] [ { <statements...> } ]`
-3. `!section { <statements...> }`

-Create or activate a section.
+Create a section.
 All code and data must be placed into a section.
 The sections are gathered at the end and written to the output file.

+If a block is given, it specifies the entire section contents, and the previous section will be restored after.

+If no block is given, this section is active until the next section directive.

+A _root_ section is a a top level section with no parent.
+It must have a start address.

+A _leaf_ section is a section without children.
+Only leaf sections may contain data.

+* _name_ : Name of the section.
+Not required for child sections.
+* _start_ : Start in memory.
+Only required for root sections.
+* _size_ : Fixed size of section.
+Normally given for root sections.
+* _in_ : Parent of section.
+Makes this section a child section.

+* _align_ : Set alignment (in bytes) of this section
+* _file_ : Set output file of this section.
+Will remove the section from the main output file.
+* _bank_size_ : Makes this section a banked section with given bank size.
+  Child sections can not overlap bank boundary.

+* _ReadOnly_ : Flag that marks this section (and all children) as read only.
+Used for ROM areas.

+* _NoStore_ : Flag that marks this section as not having data in the output file.
+This is normally used for the zero page, and other bss sections.

+Unrecognized options will be passed on to the output module.

-1. Create a new section beginning at address _start_.
+1. Create a root section beginning at address _start_.
 If a block is provided, all statements goes into the section, otherwise the section is active until the next section directive.
-2. Open up a previous section.
-With a block the old section is restored after the block was parsed.
-3. Group statements together in the current section.
+2. Create a child section.

 ## `!rept`